Simponic/JobFindr/docs/Project_Plan.md

 GitHub - This will be where our project is stored so that we can all access it as well as it beiong used for our submissions', version control and data tracking.

+Naming Procedures - We will name our directories by ...
+We will name our files by ...

 ## Risk Analysis
 * Database Structure
   * Likelihood - Low